TwinVLA: Data-Efficient Bimanual Manipulation with Twin Single-Arm Vision-Language-Action Models: TwinVLA

 \subsection{Mixture-of-Experts Integration}

-In TwinVLA, each VLM receives both shared and arm-specific inputs to produce single-arm actions.
-Feeding the shared modality $(l, I_\text{ego})_t$ redundantly to both VLMs is inefficient, as it increases token length and VRAM usage in a way that hinders the practical training of large models.
-To address this, we apply a Mixture-of-Experts (MoE) mechanism that routes the shared modality tokens between both VLMs, reducing token length while preserving representational power.
+In TwinVLA, feeding shared inputs $(l, I_\text{ego})_t$ redundantly to both VLMs significantly increases VRAM usage.
+To address this, we process shared tokens as a single sequence by employing a {MoE} mechanism that dynamically routes shared tokens between the two VLM experts:

-While the MoE effectively shares the feedforward networks (FFNs) between the twin VLM backbones, other key components like projection layers remain duplicated.
-To address this, we implement an effective form of task arithmetic~\citep{10.5555/3692070.3694018}.
-We process an input through the corresponding component in each VLM and then average their outputs.
-This output-averaging technique functionally simulates a single shared layer without averaging the parameter itself.
-This is illustrated in the center of \Cref{fig:moe_left}.
-Thanks to this change, we enable training the model with a batch size of $8$ on a single $40$GB GPU.
-Detailed implementation is provided in Appendix~\ref{appendix:moe}.
+For calculating $w_\text{left}$, we add a linear layer that takes the embedding as input and outputs the weights via a softmax function.
+For other components like {$\text{Projection},\text{LayerNorm}$}, we implement an output-averaging strategy inspired by task arithmetic~\citep{10.5555/3692070.3694018}.
+By processing inputs through both backbones and averaging their outputs, we functionally simulate a shared layer without physically merging parameters (see \Cref{fig:moe_left} center).
+This efficient design reduces VRAM usage by 21\%, enabling training with a batch size of $8$ on a single $40$ GB GPU.

 \textbf{Attention re-weighting.} A potential side effect of introducing new arm-specific tokens is that the model's learned attention patterns can be disrupted, shifting focus away from the pretrained shared modalities.
-To mitigate this and preserve the valuable pretrained knowledge, we re-scale the attention scores for the shared modality.
+To mitigate this and preserve the valuable pretrained knowledge, we re-scale the attention scores for the shared modality (\Cref{alg:attention_reweighting_simple}).
 This maintains pretrained modality importance, allowing the model to bypass an initial adaptation phase and focus directly on the target task—a benefit evidenced by a lower initial loss and converged loss during fine-tuning.